February 2017

 Gastrocnemius Tendinopathy: Calf Pain and Knee Injury Awareness

 Gastrocnemius Tendinopathy: Calf Pain and Knee Injury Awareness Gastrocnemius tendinopathy is an overuse injury that affects the tendon of the calf muscle, often causing pain behind the knee or in the upper calf.
-This condition is commonly seen in runners, athletes, and individuals whose work or recreation involves repeated walking, lifting, or sudden bursts […]
+This condition is commonly seen in runners, athletes, and individuals whose work or recreation involves repeated walking, lifting, or sudden bursts of […]

 Gastrocnemius Tendinopathy: Calf Pain and Knee Injury Awareness Read More »